CellProfiling/pipex/README.md

   - `segmentation_data.npy` file: the labelled cell regions in numpy array format (for further computing analysis)
   - `segmentation_data_filtered.npy` file: the filtered labelled cell regions in numpy array format (if you have executed the generate_filtered_masks step)
   - `segmentation_data_filtered_tile_X_X.npy` file: each tile of the filtered labelled cell regions in numpy array format (if you have executed the generate_filtered_masks step with tiling)
+  - `segmentation_mask.tif` file: the cell segmentation labelled mask in TIFF format.
   - `segmentation_binary_mask.tif` file: the cell segmentation binary mask in TIFF format.
   - `segmentation_mask_filtered.tif` file: the filtered cell segmentation mask in TIFF format (if you have executed the generate_filtered_masks)
   - `segmentation_mask_filtered_tile_X_X.tif` file: each tile of the filtered cell segmentation mask in TIFF format (if you have executed the generate_filtered_masks step with tiling)
-  - `segmentation_mask_show.jpg` file: the cell segmentation mask over the first image (usually DAPI) in JPG format.
+  - `segmentation_mask_show.jpg` file: the cell segmentation mask over the nuclei image in JPG format.
   - `cell_data.csv` file: the Flow Cytometry Standard file (as CSV) with cell segmentation metadata and all markers intensities calculated (and clustering if analysis command has been performed).
   - `cell_segmentation_geo.json` file: the GEOjson file that can be imported in QuPath as cell segmentation (and clustering if analysis command has been performed). **OBS** this file will only be present if you have run the generate_geojson command)
+  - `cell_segmentation_geo.pbf` file: the previous GEOjson file compressed, for easy integration with TissUUmaps and portability. **OBS** this file will only be present if you have run the generate_geojson command)
 - `analysis/downstream` folder: it contains the following items:
-  - Several image files: the filename shows the data represented in them. **OBS** this files will only be present if you have run the analysis command)
+  - Several image/plots files: the filename shows the data represented in them. **OBS** this files will only be present if you have run the analysis command)
   - `cell_data_norm.csv`: filtered and normalized version of `cell_data.csv` general file. **OBS** this file will only be present if you have run the analysis command)
   - `cell_data_markers.csv`: aggregated data for each of the analyzed markers. **OBS** this file will only be present if you have run the analysis command)
   - `anndata.h5ad`: AnnData object containing the analysis output. **OBS** this file will only be present if you have run the analysis command)